|Phase I and Cytochrome P450 Pathway|

 In phase 1, enzymes act on a toxic or reactive compound to transform the compound into a form that is more water soluble and can be excreted or now has sites that can be used as conjugation (attachment) sites by Phase II.
 These sites are created by either uncovering a reactive group or adding a reactive group to the toxin.
 Generally, the idea is for phase I to make the substances less toxic, but sometimes the transformation makes them more toxic.
 This is called a bioactivation reaction.
 When this happens, if the new, more reactive substance is not immediately conjugated by Phase II, it can cause more damage than the original substance would have.
 This is an issue if Phase II is not working up to par for one of various reasons.

 Phase I is our first defense against toxins.
 Usually, oxidation (oxidative reaction), reduction (reductive reaction) and/or hydrolysis (hydrolytic reaction) reactions are used to expose or add a functional group.
 Dehalogenation may also be used.
-Depending on the type of molecule being dealt with, this is usually either a hydroxyl , a carboxyl, or an amino group that is exposed.
+Depending on the type of molecule being dealt with, this is usually either a hydroxyl , a carboxyl, or an amino group that is exposed/added.
+The structure of the molecule being biotransformed will determine which reaction of these groups are exposed or added.
 Usually, the compound will then be ready to undergo Phase II at this point.
 Sometimes, the new compound will be ready to eliminate immediately after Phase I.

 Oxidation is the most common route of transformation of xenobiotics.
 In oxidation you add an oxygen and remove a hydrogen.
 This happens with oxidases, alchohol dehydrogenases, and cyp450 enzymes.
 In reduction you remove oxygen and add a hydrogen with the help of reductase enzymes.
 In hydrolysis you add water with the help of esterases, phosphatases and others.
 Here are some slides if you are interested in learning more.